We need it to live and be healthy.

 The main causes for a decrease in the production of cellular energy are:

 The energy required for the proper functioning of our body is produced in each of our cells by parts of the cell, called "mitochondria."

 We need our mitochondria to be healthy for us to be healthy.

-Acting like small "power plants," mitochondria produce energy for the cell through an energy conversion process called ‘cellular respiration.'
-Mitochondria produce 90% of our energy.
+Acting like small "power plants," mitochondria produce energy for the cell through an energy conversion process called "cellular respiration".